warmana/cloudant-docs-fork/source/includes/guides/_replication-guide.md

 To stop an ongoing replication job, delete the replication document from the `_replicator` database, by using either the Dashboard or the API.

+### Replication status

+Replication is performed using a number of replication tasks.
+Each of these tasks has a 'state', such as whether it can run, whether it is running, or whether a problem has occured.

 ### Other replication use-cases

 Replication isn’t just for Cloudant-to-Cloudant data transfer.
 Cloudant’s replication protocol is compatible with other databases and libraries for a variety of real-world applications.